GStreamer/gstreamer/markdown/contribute/index.md

     use `git add -p file.c`, then it will ask you for each individual change whether you want to add it or leave it.

-Once everything looks fine, create the patch file for the last commit with:
+Once everything looks fine, push your branch to your local fork e.g. using

-    git format-patch -1

-If you have multiple commits, pass -2, -3, etc.

-This should create one or more patch files named

-    0001-exampledemux-do-this.patch
-    0002-exampledemux-also-do-that.patch

-in the current directory.
-Attach these files to a bug report in bugzilla.
+    git push origin topic-branch

+This push will display a link to be able create a merge request from your branch.
+Click this link and fill out the details of the merge request.
+You can also create a merge request from an existing branch.
+See the [gitlab documentation][create-mr] for more details.

-Please make sure your patches are as terse and precise as possible.
+Please make sure your commits are as terse and precise as possible.
 Do not include 'clean-ups' or non-functional changes, since they distract from the real changes and make things harder to review, and also lower the chances that the patch will still apply cleanly to the latest version in git.
 If you feel